The Best Cookware Needed In Every Kitchen

 Cast Iron Pans

-My mother used cast iron pans, so I’ve used cast iron pans.
+My mother used cast iron pans, so I’ve used them.
 If you season them well, nothing sticks to them.
 Yes, they are heavy and feel bulky, but I love them.

-I soon learned if I bought the cast iron pans without a long handle I used them all the time.
-This is one of my very favorite pans shown below.
+I soon learned that if I bought cast iron pans without a long handle, I could always use them.
+This is one of my very favorite pans, shown below.

 12-Inch Cast Iron Fry Pan

-I realize for some people this pan is heavy and awkward to use, but it’s still one of my favorite pans I use almost daily.
+I realize this pan is heavy and awkward to use for some people, but it’s still one of my favorite pans, which I use almost daily.
 This is a Lodge 12-Inch Skillet.
 It’s perfect for cooking scrambled eggs, making fajitas, doughnuts, bagels, and even Lefse.

 It’s left on my stove day in and day out.
 Yes, I use it that much.
 I love fried onions and bell peppers, especially the red, orange, and yellow ones.
 They are so sweet and mixed with onions, all I need is a tortilla, salsa, cheese, and maybe a little meat, I have the tacos you can imagine.